Iran fumes at Ukraine’s “strange move” in leaking air disaster audio tape

 Iran says it will no longer share information with Ukraine from the investigation into the shooting down of a Ukrainian airliner in response to a “strange move” that saw Kyiv leak a confidential recording in which a pilot is heard saying he believes he has seen a missile in the sky.

-The row blew up on February 3 with Ukrainian President Volodymyr Zelensky saying that the recording, played on Ukrainian TV the previous evening, showed that Iran knew immediately it had shot down the airliner, despite denying it for three days.
+The row blew up on February 3 with Ukrainian President Volodymyr Zelenskiy saying that the recording, played on Ukrainian TV the previous evening, showed that Iran knew immediately it had shot down the airliner, despite denying it for three days.
 However, the fact is that, reading between the lines of what Iran has already said on the matter, its officials have already acknowledged that there were regrettable shortcomings in this area that need to be reviewed and dealt with.
-The timing of Zelensky’s comments might have more to do with irritation on Kyiv’s part that Iran is not coming up with satisfactory compensation offers for the relatives of the 176 people who perished in the tragedy.
-Zelensky has said that Iran has offered $80,000 per person, according to TSN, while the standard rate agreed internationally for those who die in air disasters is around $195,000 per person.
+The timing of Zelenskiy’s comments might have more to do with irritation on Kyiv’s part that Iran is not coming up with satisfactory compensation offers for the relatives of the 176 people who perished in the tragedy.
+Zelenskiy has said that Iran has offered $80,000 per person, according to TSN, while the standard rate agreed internationally for those who die in air disasters is around $195,000 per person.

-“They immediately offered 80,000 dollars to each family of each deceased, but we did not agree to this,” Zelensky reportedly said.
+“They immediately offered 80,000 dollars to each family of each deceased, but we did not agree to this,” Zelenskiy reportedly said.
 “It seems to me that this is not enough.
 When the deceased’s wife says that her husband was the only breadwinner, and she has no work, and the child needs to go to college—80 thousand dollars is not enough.
 Although, of course, human life is not measured by any money, but we will press for more payments.”

 Ukraine is also unhappy that Iran has not surrendered the black box flight recorders recovered from the crash site to Kyiv, despite conceding it does not have the necessary technology to quickly decrypt their data.